pruje/libbash.sh/docs/libbash.md

 #### Options
 ```
 --ok-label LABEL           Set a ok label
 --failed-label LABEL       Set a failed label
 --log                      Append result to log file
 -l, --log-level LEVEL      Choose a display level (will be the same for logs)
--e, --save-exitcode    Save the result to the $lb_exitcode variable
+-s, --save-exitcode        Save the result to the $lb_exitcode variable
+-e, --error-exitcode CODE  Set a custom code to the $lb_exitcode variable if error
 -x, --exit-on-error        Exit if result is not ok (exit code not to 0)
 -q, --quiet                Do not print anything

 EXIT_CODE              Specify an exit code.
 If not set, variable $? will be used.
 ```